Riyom

 It has an area of 807 km2 and a population of 131,557 at the 2006 census, which is predominantly Berom.
 The LGA has boundaries with Kaduna and Nasarawa State.
+Riyom is the birthplace of all Berom peoples.

 It is the gateway to the State when coming from the East and from Abuja.
+Riyom is also the site of the famous Riyom rocks formation that is featured in many things Plateau and has become a trademark of the state.

 The postal code of the area is 931.